mcgregorian1/personalWebsite/content/event/2021-01-05_RTI/index.md

   postcode: ''
   country: United States

-summary: Invited (virtual) talk for RTI International
+summary: Invited talk for RTI International
 abstract: For this virtual talk, I discussed my current progress for my PhD dissertation, which included the rationale and base methods for Chapter 1 along with some preliminary results.

 # Talk start and end times.